Faheem-Nizar/Faheem-Nizar/README.md

 - 👋 Hi, I’m @Faheem-Nizar
-- 👀 I’m interested in web developement, coding, Gaming(oh, lots of gaming ;) ), and occasionally, I venture outside to explore the land
+- 👀 I’m interested in web developement, coding, CP, Gaming(oh, lots of gaming ;) ), and occasionally, I venture outside to explore the land
-- 🌱 I’m currently learning Electrical Engineering
+- 🌱 I’m currently studying Electrical Engineering
 - 📫 How to reach me : Emails or by phone/whatsapp

 <!---